dmbarbour/wikilon/docs/ABCRT.md

 ### Blocks

+An efficient representation for code will be essential for performance.

+Naively, I could represent code as a simple list of operations.
+I could extend this via special objects for tokens and values.
+It might be convenient to start with a naive representation for code.
+But this representation won't be very efficient - expensive to copy and process, with poor locality properties.

+An alternative is to develop a compact representation - a compact block of operations together with a stack of quoted values, a special case operator to pop one value from this stack.
+This might not even be a 'block' representation, but rather a list fragment representation similar to how I represent arrays and texts.

 To get started quickly, I'll implement a 'naive' block representation, consisting of a list of opcodes and quoted values and a few header bits (affine, relevant, parallel, etc.).
 If I go for tracing JIT, keeping a copy count in the header bits might also be useful.
 A minimal, naive block representation:

         (block header, list of operations)